 by AnimationNerd - Aug 25, 2010

 I just love a lot of Mars Lasar's music.
 I haven't bought this whole album yet but I'm pretty much sold on it all.
 So uplifting and all-around awesome!

 From Director Derek K. Milton

 I think it would be wise for me to abstain from thinking that Mars Lasar cannot keep getting better with each album he produces.
-That would be short sighted of me and to be honest, stupid.
-For years and years I have been a fan of this man’s tremendous work and I have lost count the amount of times that a track of music by him has literally floored me.
-In his recent album, “Tahoe Spirit”, he has managed to successfully take me to a brand new plain once again - and to a level I did not expect to go to.
+That would be short-sighted of me and to be honest, stupid.
+For years and years, I have been a fan of this man’s tremendous work and I have lost count the number of times that a track of music by him has literally floored me.
+In his recent album, “Tahoe Spirit”, he has managed to successfully take me to a brand new plain once again - and to a level, I did not expect to go to.